material-components/material-components-web/packages/mdc-list/README.md

 #### Control Tile Positions

-In some cases, you may want the supporting graphic or meta data to be positioned differently than the center.
+In some cases, you may want the supporting graphic or metadata to be positioned differently than the center.
 An example of this is in [this mock][pos-mock] showing a timestamp being positioned in the top-right corner or a list item.
 You can easily do this by adding an `align-self` rule to the tiles you'd like styled this way.
-For example, given a `timestamp` class for meta data:
+For example, given a `timestamp` class for metadata:

 ```css
 .mdc-list-item__meta.timestamp {